thecloudsphere/documentation/source/usage.rst

    Password:
    Logged in successfully.

-Log out from a Timon service:
+Log out from a Cloudsphere service:

 .. code-block:: console